decentraland-scenes/Awesome-Repository/README.md

 #### Basics

+> [!IMPORTANT]
+> The examples linked on this repo are legacy scenes built with the outdated SDK6.
+> See [studios.decentraland.org/resources](https://studios.decentraland.org/resources) for the latest examples and libraries built on SDK7.

 | Example                                                                          | Thumbnail                                                  | Description                                                                                                                                                                                                                                         |
 | -------------------------------------------------------------------------------- | ---------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | [Sliding Door](https://github.com/decentraland-scenes/Sliding-door)              | <img src="screenshots/sliding-door.png" width="200">       | Use the Utils library to shift the position of a door gradually.
 Clicks on the door toggle it from open to closed.                                                                                                                                  |